 around in odd circles like a fool, in order to keep the creature from galloping off into complete forgetfulness.
 I had the elated feeling that I was riding a unicorn and quickly realized that this was the creature that may steal my soul.

-Text Copyright © 2022 Richard Rensberry, author of the Conversations With Sasquatch series of books available at on Amazon
+Text Copyright © 2022 Richard Rensberry, author of the Conversations With Sasquatch series of books available Amazon

 Image license CC0 Neural Love